lvmaximlv/zeromqChat/README.md

-# zeromqChat
+# ZeromqChat

-zeromqChat is simple client/server chat using ZeroMQ
+ZeromqChat is simple client/server chat using ZeroMQ

 ## Requirements